numpy/numpy/doc/source/reference/thread_safety.rst

 means each thread in a multithreaded program or task in an asyncio program has its own independent configuration.
 This includes the following state:

-* The `numpy.errstate` and all floating-point error handling configuration options and the ufunc buffer size settable via `numpy.setbufsize`.
-See :doc:`/reference/routines.err` for more details.
+* The `numpy.errstate`, which storesl floating-point error handling configuration options and the ufunc buffer size settable via `numpy.setbufsize`.
+See :doc:`/reference/routines.err` and :ref:`use-of-internal-buffers` for more details.
 * The `numpy.printoptions`  and all text-formatting configuration options.
   See :ref:`text_formatting_options` for more details.
 * The memory allocator, see :ref:`data_memory` and :ref:`NEP 49 <NEP49>` for